fbaumdicker/panicmage/readme_panicmage.txt

 extract all files to any directory

-For panicmage the GNU Scientific Library (GSL) -- development package  (libgsl0-dev) is needed, please install it.
+For panicmage the GNU Scientific Library (GSL) -- development package  (libgsl-dev) is needed, please install it.
+In addition the following packages are needed: ginac-tools libginac-dev

 compile with